kragen-w/Priority-Based-Round-Robin-Scheduler/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

 ## Questions or Feedback?

-Feel free to open an issue or contact us at `your-email@example.com`.
-We’d love to hear your thoughts and ideas!
+Feel free to open an issue or contact me at `kragen.wild@du.edu`.

 ---